![if IE]> <![endif]>

 MetLife carefully considers our use of natural resources, including materials and water.
-MetLife is continuously striving to divert waste from landfills through a combination of waste reduction, recycling, and reuse initiatives.
-We seek out innovative ways to reuse and recycle paper, plastic, cardboard, electronics equipment, toner cartridges, and other office supplies.
+MetLife is continuously striving to divert waste from landfills through a combination of waste reduction, recycling and reuse initiatives.
+We seek out innovative ways to reuse and recycle paper, plastic, cardboard, electronics equipment, toner cartridges and other office supplies.
 In the U.S., we also prioritized the reduction of food waste.
-We have implemented back-of-house composting at several office locations and at a few pilot locations, and have partnered with local food banks and community organizations to donate unused food to families in need.
-In 2019, we donated over 2,100 pounds of food.
-We also incorporate sustainably sourced seafood, dairy, meats, and produce in our dining operations.
-In 2019, we recycled more than 3 million pounds of waste, representing more than 56 percent of the total waste produced from our U.S. managed facilities.
+We have implemented back-of-house composting at several office locations.
+We have incorporated sustainably sourced seafood, dairy, meats and produce in our dining operations.

 We also aim to eliminate waste at the source.
 One way we have accomplished this is by changing the company’s use of paper.
 MetLife’s “e-delivery” practices have greatly reduced the number of statements and reports we print, as customers can elect to receive this information electronically.
 By reducing our paper use, we can enhance customer convenience and help the environment too.

 MetLife has paperless initiatives throughout our regions.
 In Bangladesh, we made our bonus statement, a document communicating policy benefits, available digitally, reducing paper use by 26% and CO2 emissions by an estimated six tons annually.
 In Malaysia, AmMetLife enhanced customer touchpoints with 24/7 self-service functionalities, ePolicy, ePayment facilities and faster policy issuance.